timescale/docs/api/_hyperfunctions/compact_state_agg/duration_in.md

 ---
 api_name: duration_in()
-excerpt: Calculate the total time spent in a given state from a timeline aggregate
+excerpt: Calculate the total time spent in a given state from a state aggregate
 topics: [hyperfunctions]
 api:
   license: community